laravel-enso/logs/README.md

 ### Details

-Permits viewing, downloading and clearing the logs inside the `logs` folder for the application
+Permits viewing, downloading and clearing the logs for the application
+- shows all log files inside the `logs` folder
+- can display in-page the contents of the log file, up to certain file size limit, to avoid locking up the browser

 ### Notes